 The outside unit of your system is just as crucial as the inside components, and this part of the system needs regular maintenance too.
 You should make sure that there is no debris around the system, like tree branches, shrubs and leaves.
 This is so that the system can draw in fresh air from all sides and isn’t being obstructed by debris.

 If the system is looking dirty, wipe it down on the outside and inside.
 You can even use a gentle spray from a hose to wash it off and keep the system clean and clear of dirt.

 If your system has ductwork, this should be inspected every few years for obstructions and blockages.
 Over time, the ductwork will accumulate a thick layer of debris that will obstruct the airflow and put a strain on the system’s components, weakening the system and causing problems.
 This debris can also contain pathogens, microbes and dust mites which will circulate through the system’s airflow, creating an unsanitary environment for workers.

 A ductwork check should be performed by a trained professional.
 So if it’s been a while since your system’s ductwork was inspected, now is the perfect time to call in a skilled professional to get it done now before the freezing weather sets in.

 After you’ve thoroughly checked your HVAC system and had an engineer in to perform any needed maintenance, your system should be fully functional and working at full capacity, all ready for winter.
 Get your system checked and repaired now, or risk having your workers left out in the cold by a faulty system.

 At Heritage Heating and Cooling, we provide industrial heating for a wide range of industries.
 We have a wide range of heaters from reputable brands like Powrmatic and Benson.
+We can also offer you a range of heating types from warm air heating to oil powered heating.
 Contact us today to find out more about our heating products and maintenance service.